JeroenGar/jagua-rs/README.md

 #### JSON

 The solution JSON is similar to the input JSON, but with the addition of the `Solution` key at the top level.
-It contains all information required to recreate the solution, including the containers used, the placements of the items and some additional stats.
+It contains all information required to recreate the solution, including the containers used, how the items are placed inside and some additional statistics.

 #### SVG

-A visual representation of every layout is created in SVG format.
+A visual representation of every layout is created as an SVG file.
-By default, just the container and placed inside it are drawn.
+By default, just the container and the items placed inside it are drawn.
-Optionally the quadtree, hazard proximity grid or fail-fast surrogates can be drawn on top, or a custom theme can be defined.
+Optionally the quadtree, hazard proximity grid or fail-fast surrogates can be drawn on top.
+A custom theme can also be defined.

-This can be configured in the config file.
+This can all be configured in the config file.
 See [docs](https://jeroengar.github.io/jagua-rs-docs/lbf/io/svg_util/struct.SvgDrawOptions.html) for all available options.

-*Note: Unfortunately, the SVG standard does not support strokes drawn purely inside (or outside) shapes.
+*Note: Unfortunately, the SVG standard does not support strokes drawn purely inside (or outside) of polygons.
 Items might therefore sometimes falsely appear to be (very slightly) colliding in the SVG visualizations.*

 ### Config JSON